AMP call for scores

 Sign up for the newsletter at the bottom of the page be notified about Call for Scores announcements.

-AMP ‘24-’25 Spring Cycle call for scores Winners
+AMP ‘24-’25 Spring Cycle Call for scores Winners

 AMP is thrilled to announce the winners of its ‘24-’25 spring cycle Call For Scores.
 The competition was open to Black American composers of all ages.
 Winners will have their solo piano compositions performed during AMP’s ‘2025 season in New York City.
 Details TBA.